gorango/flowcraft/docs/guide/tooling/mermaid.md

 # Visualizing Workflows with Mermaid.js

 Complex workflows with multiple branches, loops, and fan-outs can be difficult to reason about from code alone.
-To help with this, Cascade includes a `generateMermaidGraph` utility that can automatically create a visual diagram of any `Flow` instance.
+To help with this, Flowcraft includes a `generateMermaidGraph` utility that can automatically create a visual diagram of any `Flow` instance.

 This utility is an invaluable tool for: